-Awards made under our short-term cash incentive program emphasize pay-for-performance and reward our NEOs for the achievement of specified annual corporate goals, as well as individual goals for NEOs other than our chief executive officer and executive chairman.
-For NEOs other than our chief executive officer and executive chairman, short-term cash incentive awards are weighted 70% based on achievement against our corporate goals and 30% based on achievement of individual goals.
+Awards made under our short-term cash incentive program emphasize pay-for-performance and reward our NEOs for the achievement of specified annual corporate goals, as well as individual goals for NEOs other than our chief executive officer.
+For NEOs other than our chief executive officer and president, short-term cash incentive awards are weighted 70% based on achievement against our corporate goals and 30% based on achievement of individual goals.
+The short-term cash incentive award for our president is weighted 80% based on achievement against our corporate goals and 20% based on achievement of individual goals.
+The short-term cash incentive award for our chief executive officer is weighted 100% based on achievement against our corporate goals.

-Our annual corporate goals have typically focused on the achievement of specified preclinical, clinical, regulatory, operational, financial and cultural milestones, with a focus on the advancement of our research and development programs, including our product candidates in preclinical and clinical development, the pursuit of various internal and external initiatives, including in relation to business development, and provision of adequate funding for our research and development programs.
+Our annual corporate goals have typically focused on the achievement of specified preclinical, clinical, regulatory, operational, financial and cultural milestones, with a focus on the advancement of our research and development programs, including our product candidates in preclinical and clinical development, preparations for potential commercialization of our product candidates, the pursuit of various internal and external initiatives, including in relation to business development, and provision of adequate funding for our research and development programs.
 Each year, senior management proposes a set of corporate goals for the coming year.
 The compensation and talent strategy committee reviews and discusses the proposed goals, making modifications where it deems appropriate.
 Following the compensation and talent strategy committee's review, our full board of directors reviews and discusses the goals, making any further modifications it deems appropriate prior to finalization.
 The corporate goals are designed to require significant effort and operational success on the part of our executives and employees, but also to be achievable with hard work and dedication.

 Once our corporate goals are finalized, each NEO proposes his or her own individual goals.
-Our chief executive officer reviews proposed individual goals for NEOs, other than himself and our executive chairman, and approves these goals with such modifications as he deems appropriate.
-As discussed above, after adopting our 2020 corporate goals in early March 2020, we revised our corporate goals in September 2020, following which our NEOs (other than our chief executive officer and executive chairman), in consultation with our chief executive officer, finalized their individual goals for 2020.
+Our chief executive officer reviews proposed individual goals for NEOs, other than himself, and approves these goals with such modifications as he deems appropriate.
+We adopted our 2021 corporate goals in February 2021, and individual goals were finalized in March 2021.

-The target amount for short-term cash incentive awards for each NEO, which is usually expressed as a percentage of each NEO's base salary, is established through arm's length negotiation at the time the executive is hired or promoted, or, in the case of our executive chairman, at the time his role was created.
-The target percentages, which have been approved by our compensation and talent strategy committee and are generally set out in written employment letter agreements with each NEO, were derived from peer group data that the compensation and talent strategy committee then interpreted to match the level of qualification and experience of the NEO as well as based on internal comparisons.
-Our compensation and talent strategy committee may in the future approve increases to an NEO's target percentage for short-term cash incentive awards as part of the annual compensation review process or as it otherwise deems appropriate from time to time.
-For example, as part of its year-end 2020 review of our compensation, our compensation and talent strategy committee approved an increase to the target percentage for Mr. Carroll and Mr. Westby from 40% to 45% of their annual base salaries, effective for 2021.
+The target amount for short-term cash incentive awards for each NEO, which is usually expressed as a percentage of each NEO's base salary, is established through arm's length negotiation at the time the executive is hired or promoted.
+The target percentages, which have been approved by our compensation and talent strategy committee and are generally set out in a written letter agreement with each NEO entered into at the time of such NEO's hiring, were derived from peer group data that the compensation and talent strategy committee then interpreted to match the level of qualification and experience of the NEO as well as based on internal comparisons.
+Our compensation and talent strategy committee has approved, and may in the future approve, increases to an NEO's target percentage for short-term cash incentive awards in connection with a promotion or as part of the annual compensation review process or as it otherwise deems appropriate from time to time.
+For example, in connection with his promotion to president, our compensation and talent strategy committee approved an increase to the target percentage for Dr. Dugel from 45% to 50% of his annual base salary, beginning with 2021.
 Our compensation and talent strategy committee has limited payouts under our short-term cash incentive program to a maximum of 150% of each NEOs target short-term cash incentive opportunity.